APLMOOC/APLMOOC/docs/course/ch2/part4.md

 	The symbol ⍴ actually represents two different functions depending on the manner in which arguments are given.

-	When applied to a single argument, ⍴X, it acts as the *shape* operator; when two arguments are given one on either side, X⍴Y, it acts as the *reshape* operator.
+	When applied to a single argument, ⍴X, it acts as the *shape* function; when two arguments are given one on either side, X⍴Y, it acts as the *reshape* function.

 	The former function is the monadic function associated to the symbol ⍴, and the latter is the dyadic function associated with the symbol ⍴.

-The reshape operator acts by returning an array whose entries are the entries of its right operand, and whose axes are specified by a vector of integers as its left operand, more concretely,
+The reshape function acts by returning an array whose entries are the entries of its right operand, and whose axes are specified by a vector of integers as its left operand, more concretely,

 ```apl
       TEMPERATURE_DATA ← 21.4 00010101.074200 21.8 00010101.084700 22.0 00010101.101000 21.5 00010101.120100 21.3 00010101.143600 22.3 00010101.165000